 Welcome to perpetual summer weather!
 The Virgin Islands does not experience significant seasonal changes, therefore weather and temperatures are fairly consistent year round.
 This section provides information on today's weather in the Virgin Islands, average air temperature throughout the year, average rainfall by month, water temperatures by season and information on hurricanes.
 Use the links below to go directly to the information you are looking for or scroll down and read it all.

-Partly cloudy with rain showers.
-High of 82F.
-Breezy.
-Winds from the West at 20 to 25 mph.
-Chance of rain 50%.
+Partly cloudy with late night showers or thunderstorms.
+Low 78F.
+Winds E at 15 to 25 mph.
+Chance of rain 40%.

 June, July and August tend to be the hottest months with temperatures in the mid 80s and December through February cooler months with high 70 degree temperatures.
 (Temperatures are in degrees Fahrenheit.
 Averages based on data gathered from 1/12/1972 until 3/31/2004 for St. Thomas & St. John; 1/1/1972 until 12/31/2001 for St. Croix.
 Source: Southeast Regional Climate Center.)

 The variation between the average hottest summer day and the average coolest winter day is about 18 degrees.
 Below is a table with average highs and lows by month.